XuZhang2021/Xu_Zhang_teladoc_challenge/README.md

 ## Installation

 This .py only require one package needs to be installed.
 Other packages are default python packages.
+I just uploaded chromedriver.exe into my repository in second push.

 ```bash
 python -m pip install selenium